Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

 Intracerebral hemorrhage (ICH), bleeding directly into the brain tissue, is one of the most lethal forms of stroke, often leaving little time for effective intervention.
 Outcomes for ICH are generally poorer, making prevention the critical line of defense.

-From 2010 to 2021, the age-standardized YLL rate declined from 235 -> 210 per 100k (−11%), signaling modest progress.
-Yet, because of an aging population, the absolute years of life lost still rose, from 1.03M -> 1.15M.
-Individual risk has improved, but total burden remains high.
+From 2010 to 2021, the age-standardized YLL rate declined from 235 -> 210 per 100k (−11%).

 When it comes to risk factors, the evidence is weak.
 GBD identifies several contributors with only low to weak evidence, including: